CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 1. Open the NetQ UI and log in.

-2. Choose the workbench where you want to place the trace card.
+2. Open the xxxx workbench where the associated On-demand Trace Result card has been placed.

-3. Open the Trace Request card.

-4. Change to the full-screen card using the card size picker.

-5. Locate the trace you created with the CLI.

-6. Select the trace, and click x (Open card).